MMIWG Websites/Resources

 In 2021, the Legislature in Qasshing State established the MMIWP Task Force, administered by the Washington State Attorney General’s Office (AGO), to understand and address the systemic causes of violence against Indigenous people.
 The Task Force continues to address issues including data collection, jurisdiction, and training, and create best practices and propose actionable recommendations that call on communities, law enforcement, government at all levels, resource and service providers, and other institutions to improve their response to violence against Indigenous people and to meaningfully address the root causes of the crisis.
 (MMIWP Interim Report, 2023, pg.
 5)

 In the 2023 legislative session, the Legislature extended the Task Force work.
 Further updates are due to the governor and legislative committees by December 1, 2023.
-A final report is due by June 1, 2025.
+A final report was due by June 1, 2025.

 Please visit the Washington State MMIW site here.